nugowe/EnglishPremierLeagueTable/README.md

 # This is an automated table that scrapes updated League results from wikipedia and populates the table accordingly.

 TODO:
-1) Github Actions to automate the scraping and production of the final artifact.
+1) Github Actions to automate the scraping and production of the final artifact. -- Done
-2) Containerization of the Table Content
+2) Containerization of the Table Content -- Done
 3) Kubernetes Container orchestration and TLS Binding on an nginx Load Balancer.
 4) Automated Table Delivery using R's Blastula Package